Liked this post? Why not share it?

 And whenever you get distracted you lose your focus.
 That’s because your brain takes a much longer period of time to refocus.

-I have some free resources and tips in my FREE mini-challenge.
+I have some free resources and tips in my FREE productivity challenge for moms.
 So feel free to check it out!

-Another useful thing that you could do is blocking out your time.
+Another useful thing that you could do is block out your time.

 It’s always better when you know what you have to do and how much time you have for a specific thing.